-For those who read about TCP, you would know it is a connection oriented protocol, but UDP isn't.
+For those who read our TCP section, you would know it is a connection oriented protocol, but UDP isn't.
 This is because UDP doesn't create a virtual circuit (establish a connection before data transfer), nor does it contact the destination before delivering information to it.
 No 3-way handshake or anything like that here!

 Since UDP assumes that the application will use its own reliability method, it doesn't use any, which obviously makes things transfer faster.

 The very low overhead, compared to TCP, is a result of the lack of windowing or acknowledgments.
 This certainly speeds things up but you get an unreliable (in comparison to TCP) service.
 There really isn't much more to write about UDP so I'll finish here.